latticeboltzmann/2d-lb/README.md

 ## How to use the code

-To learn how to use the code, look in the "docs" folder and run the ipython notebooks there.
+To learn how to use the code, look in the *docs* folder and run the ipython notebooks there.
 The [CS-205 movie IPython notebook](https://github.com/latticeboltzmann/2d-lb/blob/master/docs/cs205_movie.ipynb) is a particularly fun place to start.